-Let’s face it – 2020 was a challenge for every business.
+Let’s face it – 2020 and 2021 were a challenge for every business.
 Since the start of the coronavirus pandemic, the economy has taken a massive hit due to quarantine orders, mask mandates, and other service prohibiting measures.
 This has caused businesses to temporarily close their doors or shut down entirely due to the lack of customers, government orders, or ability to maintain financing.

 Every type of small business has suffered due to mandated distancing requirements and limiting capacity orders.
 With these rules in place and with an unpredictable pandemic situation, many businesses have closed permanently.
 Others have kept their doors open but in order to stay afloat they need to lay off some of their staff.

 Restaurants and bars in many states were prohibited from offering indoor dining.
 Most if not all restaurants around the U.S. were hit with a limit on the number of customers they could have inside their doors at one time.
 How can a business expect to sell the same number of meals and drinks with a huge reduction on how many customers they have?